 top of page

-This web page includes a few words on vol. 1 plus WW II and the era of Neutrality.
+This web page includes a few words on vol. 1 alongside the era of Neutrality.

 Fortunately, for the world, the essence of liberty never agreed to unite with Hitler and also never met defeat during World War II.